 Intensive Learning Research Project

 For students who would prefer to do a substantial research project outside of class though in close collaboration with a supervising faculty mentor, you can apply to get IL credit for your project.
-See the IL guidelines for more details, including deadlines.
+See the IL website for more details, including deadlines.

 Honors in the Major Research Project